samhh/fp-ts-std/docs/modules/ReadonlyStruct.ts.md

 ## pickFrom

-Like `pick`, but allows you to specify the input record upfront.
+Like `pick`, but allows you to specify the input struct upfront.

 **Signature**